New York Asbestos Lawyer

 Mesothelioma is a rare, aggressive cancer that is caused by exposure to asbestos.
 Based on data from the Centers for Disease Control, from 1999-2013, an estimated 12,140 New York residents died from asbestos-related conditions.
 935 suffered from asbestosis lung disease.
 Over 2,250 died from mesothelioma, a rare and aggressive form of cancer caused only by asbestos exposure.
 An estimated 9,000 suffered from other lung cancers besides mesothelioma linked to asbestos exposure.

 If you or someone you love has been exposed to asbestos in your home, office building, construction site, school, or in your consumer products, reach out for help to obtain the compensation you deserve for the harm you and your loved ones have suffered.
-At Rusk, Wadlin, Heppner & Martuscello, LLP, our dedicated and passionate asbestos lawyers can fight on your behalf against building or worksite owners, product manufacturers, contractors, or anyone else who is at fault for exposing you or those you care about to the toxic effects of asbestos.
+At Rusk, Wadlin, Heppner & Martuscello, LLP, our dedicated New York asbestos lawyers can fight on your behalf against building or worksite owners, product manufacturers, contractors, or anyone else who is at fault for exposing you or those you care about to the toxic effects of asbestos.